Arthuino/stymphale_project/README.md

 - test of doing the compression and decompression faster, per exemple with AI.
 - quantitatives test the impact of the compression on the quality of the map (Error rate, precision, etc.)
 - precommit, hooks, documentation and refacto in the idea of making this module usable by other modules.
+- data size optimization by using bit operations

 ### Setup